 While Morefield's leather-flower has not yet been observed in field surveys of TVA ROW, TVA is reasonably certain this species is present within the Action Area, given the TVA transmission system occurs on the Cumberland Plateau Escarpment slope in northeast Alabama and south-central Tennessee, where this species is known to occur.
 Additionally, only one-third of the roughly 5,300 ac of TVA ROW found within the counties where Morefield's leather-flower is known to occur have been surveyed, leaving much of the Action Area unsurveyed.
-While not all sections of TVA ROW are potential habitat for Morefield's leather-flower, TVA botanists have used the O-SAR process to designate about 3,200 and 250 ac of suitable habitat for Morefield's leather-flower in the Action Area as Plants Class 1 and Class 2, respectively.
-TVA botanists have field surveyed about 1,800 ac of ROW in the counties where Morefield's leather-flower is known to occur and have not found new populations.
+While not all sections of TVA ROW are potential habitat for Morefield's leather-flower, TVA botanists have used the O-SAR process to designate about 3,200 and 250 ac of suitable habitat for Morefield's leather-flower is have field surveyed about 1,800 ac of ROW in the counties where Morefield's leather-flower is known to occur and have not found new populations.
 However, given the limited area surveyed for the species and presence of suitable habitat in the Action Area, TVA is reasonably certain that Morefield's leather-flower occurs within some of the O-SAR polygons.